-Julian Escalada, the lodge manager and head guide, is always on-site and available to assist guests.
-Julian is a soft spoken guy that works hard to assure every guest has an enjoyable stay.
+Llewellyn Claven, the lodge manager and head guide, is always on-site and available to assist guests.
+“Lou” is very personable and works hard to assure every guest has an enjoyable stay.
 Throughout the season the lodge owner Carlos Casanello Lopez is on-site as well to assist in hosting guests.

 Is there internet and cell service?

 There is no cell service.
 There is slow yet reliable satellite internet service available.

 The lodge does not provide equipment.
 However, many of the guides have gear to loan you should you need a backup.
 The lodge does offer a curated assortment of flies that can be purchased individually or as a package.
 Each fly runs approximately $3.
 We’ve found this to be a tremendous asset in simplifying the dreaded “Which flies should I buy” dilemma.

 What is your favorite rod(s) for the trip?

 A 9′ 8-weight is perfect for fighting the wind and big fish.
 If you feel comfortable on the two hand rod front, I recommend a switch and or light spey rod under 12’6″ in length for casting on really windy days in some areas.
 I have also enjoyed mixing it up with 5 & 6 weight rods as well.